How to design a round yoke crochet sweater

 Once you have successfully split your yoke and are happy with the fit, the rest is child’s play (in relative terms at least).
 Just work your body and sleeves with the appropriate shaping and you are away.

-I talk a little about sleeve shaping in my Garment design basics blog, but if you’ve mastered the yoke increase then you’ll be fine with the rest.
+I have a separate article about sleeve shaping which you might find useful, but if you’ve mastered the yoke increase then I expect you’ll be fine with the rest!

 The challenge with grading yoke garments